zendframework/zf2-documentation/docs/languages/en/user-guide/skeleton-application.rst

 Error reporting
 ---------------

-Optionaly you can use the APPLICATION_ENV setting in your virtualhost to let PHP output all it's errors to the browser.
-This can be usefull when you're developing your application.
+Optionally, you can use the ``APPLICATION_ENV`` setting in your virtualhost to let PHP output all its errors to the browser.
+This can be useful when during development of your application.

-Edit ``index.php`` from the ``zf2-tutorial/public`` directory and change it to the following:
+Edit ``index.php`` from the ``zf2-tutorial/public/`` directory and change it to the following:

 .. code-block:: php
+    :linenos:

     <?php